 Counselling sessions are 50 minutes.
 Weekly or fortnightly appointments are recommended as this gives continuity to the therapeutic relationship.

-Cheques or cash are accepted and paid at the end of the session and charged at Individuals £50.00, Couples £60.00.
+Bank Transfer or cash are accepted and paid at the end of the session and charged at Individuals from £50.00, Couples from £60.00.

 I request 24 hours’ notice if you are unable to attend your appointment.
 I would also ask if you are unable to arrive on time you advise me of your situation.
 Cancellations without 24 hours’ notice and missed appointments will be charged.